Modern Languages Tailored courses

 • interact with a degree of fluency and spontaneity that makes regular interaction, and sustained relationships with users of the target language, quite possible and account for and sustain views clearly by providing relevant explanations and arguments.

-Arabic for Historians Stage 1 is available in 2023/24.
+Arabic for Historians Stage 1 is available in 2024/25.

 This course supports the acquisition of Arabic reading skills for Undergraduate and Postgraduate Historians focusing on the history of the Arab world.

 The course includes two hours per week of contact time with an Arabic language tutor at the Language Centre.
-An additional hour of reading practice is provided by Dr Fanny Bessard.
+The Language Centre classes run on Thursday from 13:00 to 15:00.

 What is the difference between a Historians' language course and an Academic course?